Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 11.4 Why a distinct network

-The distinct-network claim is not that a better validator-list paper, by itself, creates economic value.
-The claim is that validator-list publication is part of the base-layer trust product.
-If a network’s validator set is selected through opaque publisher discretion, sophisticated users inherit a hidden governance dependency.
-If the same function is performed through published evidence, replayable scoring, signed artifacts, and validator shadow verification, the ledger has a different trust surface.
+Validator-list publication is part of the base-layer trust product.
+Opaque publisher discretion leaves sophisticated users with a hidden governance dependency; published evidence, replayable scoring, signed artifacts, and validator shadow verification create a different trust surface.

 That is difficult to retrofit as a neutral add-on.
 An XRPL-side tool can recommend a better list, but the tool remains advisory unless the network’s own operators, artifacts, and fallback rules treat it as the default publication process.
 Post Fiat can make the evidence bundle, scorer manifest, selected list, and publication record native to its operating model from the start.

-The token thesis follows only if that governance surface affects adoption.
-PFT is not justified by model scoring in isolation.
-It is justified, if at all, by settlement inside a network whose validator-selection process is materially more legible, more contestable, and easier for institutions, validators, and builders to audit than the status quo.
-That adoption case still has to be proven in market, but the infrastructure mechanism is the reason a distinct network can be more than an XRPL publisher plugin.
+The token thesis depends on that governance surface affecting adoption.
+PFT is not justified by model scoring in isolation; it depends on settlement inside a network whose validator-selection process is materially more legible, more contestable, and easier for institutions, validators, and builders to audit than the status quo.

 Validator-list publication is a real governance surface.
 It determines overlap, concentration, and the security envelope in which consensus operates.
-Widely used recommended lists remain only partially legible to the public.
+Widely used recommended lists remain only partially legible.

 Post Fiat replaces opaque editorial selection with a public, replayable, model-assisted pipeline: collect evidence, normalize it canonically, pin the execution environment, score candidates under a published policy, select the set deterministically, publish the artifacts, and shift authority only after convergence is demonstrated.